 He has been credited (by Canadian musicologist Paul Rapoport) with introducing European idioms into serious Canadian music.

-Ķeniņš died on Toronto on 20 January 2008, leaving eight symphonies, twelve concertos, three cantatas, an oratorio and much chamber and keyboard music.
+Ķeniņš died in Toronto on 20 January 2008 aged eighty-eight, leaving eight symphonies, twelve concertos, three cantatas, an oratorio and much chamber and keyboard music.